 Accompanying the success of athletes is always the shadow of a teacher...

-I hope that the young athletes after our generation, in addition to learning and following the example of their seniors as we did, will also know how to overcome the limitations that we encountered, focus more on their profession to soon reap good results in the SEA Games arena, creating a breakthrough stepping stone in the ASIAD arena and further, the Olympics.
+I hope that the young athletes after our generation, in addition to learning and following the example of their seniors as we did, will also know how to overcome the limitations we encountered, focus more on their careers to soon reap good results in the SEA Games arena, creating a breakthrough stepping stone in the ASIAD arena and further, the Olympics.

 Huyen is now an "idol " in the hearts of many young athletes.
 Looking back, can Huyen share about her own " idols" ?